Editor's choice: Upgrade personal loans

 Not all personal loan providers will let you borrow money to buy land.
 Typically, credit unions have the most options when it comes to purchasing property.
 Otherwise, you might want to consider alternative financing options like a raw land loan or even funding from the USDA Farm Service Agency.

 Some lenders allow you to use a personal loan to buy land without a down payment.
-It’s different from a mortgage in that a mortgage is secured by the property you’re purchasing, whereas buying raw or undeveloped land doesn’t typically include a home you can use as collateral — often resulting in higher rates to compensate for higher risk to the lender.
+It’s different from a mortgage because a mortgage is secured by the property you’re purchasing, whereas buying raw or undeveloped land doesn’t typically include a home you can use as collateral — often resulting in higher rates to compensate the higher risk to the lender.

 How easy it is to get a land loan depends on what you plan on doing with your land once you’ve purchased it.

 For instance, it’s easier to borrow money for land that you plan to build a home or business on than it is to buy raw or undeveloped land that won’t be improved.
 How much land you want to buy also affects whether you can easily get a loan, as do city or county regulations and zoning laws.

 You can improve your chances of approval for a land loan by going into the process with a solid plan and a specific piece of land in mind.
 If you plan to build a primary residence on the property, you further increase your chances of lender approval, while buying land for unknown future uses can result in a denial on your loan request.